-4.6 Outbreak of COVID-19 pandemic
+4.5 Outbreak of COVID-19 pandemic

-The COVID-19 pandemic started since December 2019 has brought about additional uncertainties in the Group's operating environment and has impacted the Group's operations and financial position.
+The COVID-19 pandemic started since December 2019 and with the prolonged effect, has brought additional uncertainties in the Group's operating environment and has impacted the Group's operations and financial position.

-In preparing these consolidated financial statements, the Group has taken into account the increased risks caused by COVID-19 on impairment of the Group's financial and non-financial assets when assessing assets impairment.
+In preparing these consolidated financial statements, the Group has continued to take into account the increased risks caused by COVID-19 on impairment of the Group's financial and non-financial assets when assessing assets impairment.